rust-lang/rust/doc/tutorial-pointers.md

 Cons(1, ~Cons(2, ~Cons(3, ~Nil)))
 ```

-The inner lists _must_ be an owned pointer, because we can't know how many
+The inner lists _must_ be an owned pointer, becuase we can't know how many
 elements are in the list.
 Without knowing the length, we don't know the size,
 and therefore require the indirection that pointers offer.